WordPress-Security

 define('DISALLOW_FILE_EDIT', true);

-This simple tweak prevents unauthorized changes to your theme or plugin files.
+in the wp-config.php file.
+This block prevents unauthorised changes in theme or the plugin files.

 9. Change Your Database Prefix

-You can always ask us to do that – check our maintenance plans 😊
+You can always seek the inspection of our maintenance plans 😊

 11. Hide Your WordPress Version